Elmer McCurdy: Display after death

-After Sonney died in 1949, the corpse was placed in storage in a Los Angeles warehouse.
-In 1964, Sonney's son Dan lent the corpse to filmmaker David F. Friedman, resulting in a brief appearance in Friedman's film She Freak (1967).
-In 1968, Dan sold the body along with other wax figures for $10,000 to Spoony Singh, the owner of the Hollywood Wax Museum.
-Singh had bought the figures for two Canadian men, who exhibited them at a show at Mount Rushmore.
-While being exhibited there, the corpse sustained some damage in a windstorm; the tips of the ears, along with fingers and toes, were blown off.
-The men eventually returned the corpse back to Singh, who decided that it looked "too gruesome" and not lifelike enough to exhibit.
-Singh then sold it to Ed Liersch, part owner of The Pike, an amusement zone in Long Beach, California.
-By 1976, McCurdy's corpse was hanging in the Laff in the Dark funhouse exhibition at The Pike.
+After Sonney's death in 1949, McCurdy was placed in storage in a Los Angeles warehouse.
+In 1964, Sonney's son Dan lent him to filmmaker David F. Friedman for a brief appearance in the film She Freak (1967).
+Four years later, Dan Sonney sold McCurdy, together with several wax figures, for $10,000 to Spoony Singh, owner of the Hollywood Wax Museum.
+Singh loaned him to two Canadian showmen for an exhibition near Mount Rushmore, where a windstorm damaged the body.
+After the exhibition, McCurdy was returned to Singh, who considered him too gruesome and insufficiently lifelike to continue displaying.
+Singh subsequently sold him to Ed Liersch, co-owner of The Pike, an amusement zone in Long Beach, California.
+By 1976, McCurdy was hanging from the gallows in the Laff in the Dark funhouse, where visitors believed he was a wax mannequin.